McSpider/Stone-Mill/Readme.markdown

 - Create a semi-smart AI to play against.
 - Have multiple playable boards.
-- Use a NSView and Core Animation to draw the game.
+- Use Cocos2D to draw everything.

 ### Credits